Project Presentation & Approval Process

 - They treat a project manager as a fool and a liar when the PM won’t give them a finish date commitment during the first planning meeting.

 - They sneer at requests for budget and duration extensions, considering them a sign of weakness and sloth.

-In other organizations, the roles and actions surrounding the project approval process resemble transactions on a sleazy used car lot.
-The executives are the innocent customers and the PM is a slick shyster in fancy clothes.
+In other organizations, the roles and actions surrounding the project presentation resemble a sleazy used car lot.
+The executives are the innocent customers and the PM is a slick shyster in flashy clothes.
 Here the approval process goes like this: